dobesv/dobesv.github.com/_posts/draft-hiring.markdown

 at a great company) to build the product.
 Investors won't like this because "all contractors" means you're not building a great team and company, just a product, and that's a lot less likely to deliver huge returns.
-By trying to hire great employees you can make it <b>look<b> like you are trying to build a great company... but if you're doing this in a hurry the underlying truth is that you're focused more on getting it out the door.
+By trying to hire great employees you can make it <b>look</b> like you are trying to build a great company... but if you're doing this in a hurry the underlying truth is that you're focused more on getting it out the door.